sas-isus/infosec-tutorials/nmap/tutorial-nmap.md

 This tutorial will cover the basic usage details of Nmap along with a few use cases and advanced scanning techniques.
-Please review the IPtables Primer if you're not comfortable opening and closing ports for new or existing chains.
+You may want to review the IPtables tutorial if you're not comfortable opening and closing ports for new or existing chains.

 ```
           :================: